shadeofpurple79/vitaminception/README.md

 ### Media

-The photography has been sourced from Pexel.com website which is a free stock photograpy  website.
+The photography has been sourced from Pexels.com which is a free stock photograpy website.
 The terms of use requires the photograph filenames to be kept the same in order to acknowledge the photographer.
 - https://www.pexels.com/

 The videos used on the website have been taken from Youtube.
-Special attention has been taken to ensure that the resources are qualified medical profesisonals.
+Special attention has been given to ensure that the resources are qualified medical professionals.
 - https://www.youtube.com/